day50-dev/olm/README.md

 <img width="288" alt="singleline" src="https://github.com/user-attachments/assets/eb6cd032-be1c-48c8-845a-b0742023d298" />
 </p>

-A compiler that takes a text file and spits out an MCP server.
+**Singleline** is a compiler that takes a text file and spits out an MCP server.
 Write your tools as one-liners, get a working Python or TypeScript server on the other end.

 No boilerplate.
 No wrappers.
 Just `name:command` and go.